sxg133/VFCalendar/README.md

     }

-The *CalendarHandler* constructor accepts an instance of the *ICalendarItemRetriever* interface.
+The *CalendarHandler* constructor accepts an instance of the *CalendarItemRetriever* interface.
 The interface's only method is *getCalendarItems*.
 This method accepts a date range, and returns a list of *CalendarItem* objects.
 Below is an example of creating a list of calendar items from standard SalesForce events.

     public List<CalendarItem> getCalendarItems(Date startDate, Date endDate) {
     	List<CalendarItem> calendarItems = new List<CalendarItem>();